Speck249/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # Introduction to SQL

 ## Learning Objectives
-* What is a Database?
-* Relational vs Non-Relational Databases
+* Structured Query Language
+* ACID and CRUD
 * SQL vs NoSQL
+* Relational Database Management System
+* Relational vs Non-Relation Databases
 * Database Definition Language (DDL)
 * Database Manipulation Language (DML)
 * SQL Functions, Queries and Subqueries
+* Reserved SQL Keywords
+* Comments in SQL files
-* Introduction to MySQL
+* Installation and usage of MySQL

 ### Requirements
 * Editors: vi, vim, emacs
 * All SQL queries must have initial comments
+* All files will be executed on Ubuntu 20.4 using MySQL 8.0
 * SQL keywords must be in uppercase